PHP development kit for Prismic

 - dev-master / 1.0.x-dev

-First of all, please install apc to have the default build-in cache support.
+First of all, install apc to have the default built-in cache support.

 $ composer require prismic/php-sdk

 Include the dependency:

 This kit supports PHP version >= 7.1.

 Because of a dependency on the event dispatcher, this library is compatible with Symfony version 2.8 and higher.
 For Symfony 2.7 projects, use version 2.0.3.

 In these examples we have a $doc variable corresponding to the fetched Prismic document.
 We also have a $linkResolver variable containing the functional link resolver, read our docs to learn more about Link Resolving.

 <?php use Prismic\Dom\RichText; echo RichText::asText($doc->data->title); echo RichText::asHtml($doc->data->description, $linkResolver);